Connect with others who understand.

 How Does Rheumatoid Arthritis Cause Joint Deformities?

-When inflammation occurs in the lining of a joint, the lining can become thick, rough, and uneven.
+When inflammation occurs in the lining of a joint, the lining can increase in its size and become thick, rough, and uneven.
 This is called pannus.
 The inflamed pannus tissue needs somewhere to go, so it pushes between the joints and can even try to cover the surface of the bones.

 The pannus releases chemicals that break down cartilage and bone.
 This produces erosions and can damage the joints and ligaments.
 The affected joints have many specialized bone cells called osteoclasts, which release proteins and acids that wear away the bone.
 The pannus can also produce too much synovial fluid, which contributes to joint swelling and pain.